rainbow1016/react-gradient/README.md

     - options: `'Heavy'`, `'Medium'`, `'Light'`
   - `onPressAction`: `Function`
     - No default
     - options: any function you want to pass to the Gradient Button
-  - `style`: `ViewStyle`
-    - No default
-    - options: any styles you want to apply to the button

   **Design+Code Specifc Gradient Props**
   - purpleViolet